AFRIN-S10/Sure-Trust/SQL_theory.md

 ## Basic Syntax

-- **SELECT:** Specifies the columns you want to retrieve from the table.
+- **SELECT:** Specifies the columns that want to retrieve from the table.
-- **FROM:** Specifies the table from which you want to retrieve the data.
+- **FROM:** Specifies the table from which want to retrieve the data.
 - **ORDER BY:** Arranges the result set in ascending (ASC) or descending (DESC) order based on the specified column(s).

 ```sql